 Accommodation and living costs are not included in the fees: This information can be obtained from our Accommodation page.

-Sources of financial support: You may be eligible to apply for additional support.
+Sources of financial support: You may be eligible to apply for student finance / student loan.
 Details can be obtained from our Money to Study page.

 Careers and progression